hackingbeauty/hardhat-boilerplate-deluxe/README.md

 ## Develop A Decentralized Exchange

-To get guidance on how this foundational boilerplate is used, consider developing a decentralized exchange powered by Automated Market Maker technology.
+If you're new to developing DeFi protocols and decentralized applications on Ethereum, consider developing a decentralized exchange powered by Automated Market Maker technology.
+It's a great way to bootstrap your knowledge of how these software systems work.

 To learn how to do this, check out the [Decentralized Exchange Code Development](https://www.youtube.com/playlist?list=PLBy3Qkuapv_7vhUN4wX4s2G-AF0-Do5v_) 5-part series at "Web3 Blockchain Developer" and get step-by-step guidance.

 There are two run-time targets you have to learn how to develop for if you want to implement decentralized business models on Ethereum.
 The first run-time target is the EVM (Ethereum Virtual Machine) which is the general purpose computer that processes Smart Contracts.

-The second run-time target is the Web which allows you to add an excellent UI/UX to your DeFi protocols or decentralized applications.
+The second run-time target is the Web which allows you to connect a UI/UX to your DeFi protocols or decentralized applications.

 ## Getting help and updates